 We can feel anxious because of huge challenges.
 But that’s not the only reason for stress.
 Here are the top sources of small daily stress – which can harm our mood and health.
 Plus get their remedies too!

-[Note: I’m the founder of the bestselling video course, The Anxiety Cure.
+[Note: I’m a recovered anxiety sufferer and founder of the bestselling video course, The Anxiety Cure.
 My research-based tools have helped many thousands of people around the world to find more calm in their lives.
 Learn more here!]

-Developing your mindfulness – so that you can recognize when something is becoming a problematic stress factor in your life.
+Help you to develop your mindfulness about these small daily stresses – so you can recognize when something is becoming problematic.

 We try to tackle three tasks at once at all times, thinking that we’re being super efficient.
 But it turns out that we’re not.